ReadHat/SpringGroup/README.md

 - make search page search across all book info fields (title, author, isbn)
 - add code to capture contact form data and store in database
 - add code to populate results html page
+- if code is requested for inserting bookinfo, write code for populating mapping table

 ### Note: